carlosndiaye/laravel-passport-example/readme.md

-<h1 align="center">Laravel API</h1>
+<h1>Laravel Passport Example</h1>

 ## About

-This is a Laravel API example with Passport authentication
+This is a Laravel API example with CRUD operations and using Passport authentication

 ## Requirements
 - PHP 7.x,